vturrisi/solo-learn/README.md

 ---

 ## News
+* **[Oct 21 2021]**: :triumph: Added support for object recognition via Detectron v2 and auto resume functionally that automatically tries to resume an experiment that crashed/reached a timeout.
 * **[Oct 10 2021]**: :japanese_ogre: Restructured augmentation pipelines to allow more flexibility and multicrop.
 Also added multicrop for BYOL.
 * **[Sep 27 2021]**: :pizza: Added [NNSiam](https://arxiv.org/abs/2104.14548), [NNBYOL](https://arxiv.org/abs/2104.14548), new tutorials for implementing new methods [1](https://solo-learn.readthedocs.io/en/latest/tutorials/add_new_method.html) and [2](https://solo-learn.readthedocs.io/en/latest/tutorials/add_new_method_momentum.html), more testing and fixed issues with custom data and linear evaluation.
 * **[Sep 19 2021]**: :kangaroo: Added online k-NN evaluation.